SandipanMondal123/my_robot_friends/README.md

 2. npm install
 3. npm start

-*Note: You may see that there are vulnerabilities (6 high severity vulnerabilities) after, however these are false positives.
-Dan Abramov explains these issues in his article "npm audit: broken by Design" (link: https://overreacted.io/npm-audit-broken-by-design )/*
+*Note: You may see that there are vulnerabilities (6 high severity vulnerabilities) after 'npm install', however these are false positives.
+Dan Abramov explains these issues in his article "npm audit: broken by Design" (link: https://overreacted.io/npm-audit-broken-by-design )*